rtm516/GeyserMC-wiki/FAQ.md

 ## What plugins don't work with Geyser?

 Geyser should generally work fine with plugins, as we emulate a Java client.
+There are exceptions, though:

+* [TCPShield](https://tcpshield.com/) does not work at this time unless you disable `only-allow-proxy-connections`.

-However, Floodgate can cause issues with plugins.
+Floodgate can cause issues with plugins as it modifies the login process.

 * [JPremium](https://www.spigotmc.org/resources/%E2%96%A0-jpremium-%E2%96%A0-advanced-authorization-system-with-auto-login-the-premium-players-%E2%96%A0-1-8-1-15-2-%E2%96%A0.27766/) alters the UUID of a player causing Floodgate to not be able to get the Bedrock data from its map.
-* [ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`.
-Use [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) instead if this keeps occurring.
+* ~~[ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/) sometimes causes issues with Floodgate saying `Invalid packet id: 27`.
+Use [ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) instead if this keeps occurring~~ ProtocolSupport now works with the latest Floodgate.
 * [SayNoToMcLeaks](https://www.spigotmc.org/resources/saynotomcleaks.40906/) prevents Floodgate from finishing its login system.
-* [TCPShield](https://tcpshield.com/) causes Floodgate not to be able to authenticate.

 If you come across any more please let us know via [Discord](http://discord.geysermc.org).